Gray-V/PS0/README.md

 ## Reading and Questions

-Check Brightspace for Written Questions
+Use the Multiple Choice MD for Written Questions

 __________________________________